 Consider the following examples to better understand the charge of bringing a weapon to an airport under PC 171.5(b):

 Man A wants to board a flight across the country.
 He told a friend that he would bring an antique gun to show them.
 He attempts to get the gun through security by concealing it on his person.
 He could face charges for bringing a weapon to an airport.
+Additionally, he could possibly face a penalty for carrying a concealed weapon without a permit in California.

 Man B decides to pull a prank before going to the airport.
 He packs a few replica grenades in his carry-on bag and tries to go through a TSA check-out.
 Though they are not real weapons, they are still restricted items under PC 171.5(b).
 The court could charge him with bringing a weapon to an airport.